Granite Gear Blaze 60

 How many pounds can a lightweight backpack carry comfortably?
 Granite Gear’s new Blaze 60 is pushing boundaries in that department.
 On a six-day, 74-mile backpacking trip through the Grand Canyon—including a hard, 15-mile, nearly 12-hour day hoofing most of the rugged Escalante Route—I carried the Blaze 60 with up to about 40 pounds inside.
 And that load, even in that terrain, felt clearly within this pack’s comfort zone.
 In fact, its low weight, superior compression, and versatile design make the Blaze 60 a legitimate short- and long-distance mule, elevating it into the realm of the best all-purpose backpacks on the market.

 I rarely had much less than 30 pounds inside it on that Grand Canyon trek, because of the need to often carry four liters or more of water.
+More recently, it carried up to about 35 pounds very comfortably on a strenuous four-day, more than 40-mile backpacking trip that crossed four passes near and over 11,000 feet in the Wind River Range in mid-August.
 Granite Gear claims the Blaze 60 carries 50 pounds comfortably; I didn’t push it that far, and 50 pounds is certainly a load that won’t feel comfortable to all backpackers.
 But personally, I’d feel confident stuffing well over 40 pounds into this sack.

 The Re-Fit hipbelt’s dual-density padding felt so comfortable I didn’t notice the weight on my hips even on the longest, most arduous days in the canyon.
 The hipbelt also adjusts to fit waists from 26 to 42 inches on the unisex model and 24 to 40 inches on the women’s.
 Pulling the hipbelt out of its slot in the frame to adjust it required a bit of wrestling to release it from the hook-and-loop attachment—a good thing, ensuring it won’t loosen in use—but then making the adjustment and putting the belt back in place took less than a minute.